rafael-figueiredo-alves/DotEnv4Delphi/README.md

 ## Latest version - New features

-DotEnv4Delphi's latest version is **1.3.0**
+DotEnv4Delphi's latest version is **1.4.0**

 New features implemented:
-- Removed a variable that isn't been used (thanks to @MateusMPereira);
-- Added some more methods to direct access some variables (related to development);
-- Organized the file to keep things as neat as possible.
+- Support to Lazarus (tested and developed a Simple Demo)
+- Added methods to define a default value if the variable can't be found
+- a new demo using the lib to build a server using horse (you can do something common on NodeJS servers with DotEnv4Delphi now).
+Take a look:
+  - In JavaScript:
+    ``` javascript
+    app.listen(process.env.PORT || 3000);
+    ```
+  - In Delphi with Horse, you can do this:
+    ``` Delphi
+    THorse.Listen(DotEnv.PortOrDefault(3000));
+    ```

+More features are coming and new feature requests are welcome on the issues page.

 ## Features